zeux/wasm-simd/Instructions.md

 Notes:

 - The instruction counts above ignore extra moves that may happen between instructions; see https://bugs.chromium.org/p/v8/issues/detail?id=10116
-- All shifts (except for byte shifts) are 1 instruction on x64 when the shift operand is an immediate and 3 when it's not
+- All 16 or 32-bit shifts are 1 instruction on x64 when the shift operand is an immediate and 3 when it's not
+- All 8-bit shifts are 5 instructions on x64 when the shift operand is an immediate and 9-10 when it's not
-- All shifts are 1 instruction on arm64 when the shift operand is an immediate and 3 (left) or 4 (right) when it's not
+- All shifts are 1 instruction on arm64 when the shift operand is an immediate and 3-4 when it's not